 The objective of surgery should be to improve the appearance of your nose and that it complements your face.
 Dr. Young's focus is to create a change in the appearance of your nose that looks natural, balanced, and symmetric, while maintaining or improving your ability to breathe through it.
 Dr. Young uses cartilage taken from your septum as structural or supportive grafts to maintain, over the long term, the shape and contours of the bridge and tip of your nose.
 This minimizes the natural tendency of surgically-altered cartilages to twist and collapse over time.

 Computer imaging during a rhinoplasty consultation is extremely beneficial.
 It is a visual aid which improves communication between surgeon and patient, so that you will better understand what you could expect from surgery, and enables Dr. Young to know what you want from the procedure.
 Although the proposed images are not a guarantee of the surgical result, patient's actual results from surgery are very similar to the proposed images.
-Dr. Young takes your pictures, as well as the proposed post-op result, to surgery, so he is visually reminded of your surgical goal throughout the procedure.
+Dr. Young takes your pictures, as well as the proposed post-op result, to the operating room, so he is visually reminded of your surgical goal throughout the procedure.
 Dr. Young wants to provide the best possible result for you, and therefore will make the additional effort and take the time necessary to address all of your concerns to his satisfaction during surgery.

 Rhinoplasty is regarded as the most difficult plastic surgery procedure, and revision rhinoplasty is more complicated than a rhinoplasty performed for the first time.
 Revision rhinoplasty involves operating on tissue of the external nose and septum (the dividing partition inside the nose), which has healed from previous surgery or surgeries, with resultant scar tissue.
 Operating through scar tissue is usually associated with more nuisance bleeding and therefore longer operative time.
 Cartilage and/or bone may have been removed during the previous surgery, requiring cartilage reconstruction of weakened or distorted cartilages, especially of the nasal tip.
 Additional cartilage may also be used to help straighten the bridge of the nose, improve symmetry of the tip, and/or refine the profile.